playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 You may have heard about various frameworks and libraries that modern front-end developers utilize to build large-scale applications.
 Among these frameworks, there are Angular, React, and Vue.
 While each of these libraries brings its own strengths and weaknesses, many of the core concepts are shared between them.

-With this course, we will outline core concepts shared between them and how you can implement them in code in all three of the frameworks.
+With this book, we will outline core concepts shared between them and how you can implement them in code in all three of the frameworks.
 This should provide a good reference when trying to learn one of these frameworks without a pre-requisite knowledge or even trying to learn another framework with some pre-requisite of a different one.

 First, let's explain why frameworks like Angular, React, or Vue differs from other libraries that may have come before them, like jQuery.